Join us for an adventure in flavor!

 Birria Tacos, AKA Quesabirria, are the ultimate taco experience.
 If there is a King or Queen of tacos, this is it.

-In our last post, we told you how to make Birria de Res, that famous Mexican stew full of earthy, rich flavors, where meat cooks slow and low for hours, resulting in the tenderest meat.
+It all starts with Birria de Res, that famous Mexican stew full of earthy, rich flavors, where meat cooks slow and low for hours, resulting in the tenderest meat.
+You can make this with chuck roast or even short ribs, as we did later with our Short Rib Birria (we make Birria tacos all the time).

 Birria Tacos, AKA Quesabirria, are the ultimate taco experience.
 If there is a King or Queen of tacos, this is it.